-- damage to, or destruction of, mineral properties or production facilities;
+• damage to, or destruction of, mineral properties or production facilities;

 - personal injury or death;

 - environmental damage and liabilities;

 - delayed production;

 - labour disruptions;

 - increased production costs;

 - asset write downs;

 - abandonment of assets;

-- monetary losses; - civil, regulatory or criminal proceedings, including fines and penalties, relating to health, safety and the environment; - community unrest, protests, and legal proceedings at local or international levels; - loss of social acceptance for our activities; and - other liabilities.
+- monetary losses;

+- civil, regulatory or criminal proceedings, including fines and penalties, relating to health, safety and the environment;

+- community unrest, protests, and legal proceedings at local or international levels;

+- loss of social acceptance for our activities; and

+- other liabilities.

 Advancements in science and technology and in mine design, methods, equipment, and training have created the possibility of reducing some of these risks, but there can be no assurances that such occurrences will not take place and that they will not negatively impact us, our operations, and our personnel.
+For example, our La Colorada mine experienced ventilation failures in 2019 and 2020 that were partly the result of encountering increased heat and humidity loadings on the rock mass and ground support systems as the mine deepening and eastern extensions advanced.
+These failures resulted in a loss of forecast production in 2020 and 2021.
+Remediation work was undertaken to improve ventilation and underground conditions, including the commissioning of the refrigeration plant expected in mid-2022 and the concrete-lined ventilation shaft project, which is anticipated to be completed in mid-2023.